Lightpath Enters The Boston Fiber Connectivity Market Accelerated By Three Acquisitions

 NEW YORK and BOSTON, June 16, 2021 /PRNewswire/ -- Lightpath, an all-fiber, infrastructure-based connectivity provider that is revolutionizing how organizations connect to their digital destinations, today announced its entrance into the Boston market for fiber connectivity solutions, which is accelerated by three acquisitions.
 Lightpath becomes the first all-fiber, enterprise-grade connectivity provider to enter the Boston market since industry consolidation began over a decade ago.

-To help fuel its entrance into the Boston area market, Lightpath announced three acquisitions in the region: Cambridge Network Solutions (CNS), Point 5 Network Solutions, and the purchase of fiber network assets from Hub Fiber.
-The CNS and Point 5 acquisitions have closed, while the Hub Fiber purchase is expected to close within 30 days.
+To help fuel its entrance into the Boston area market, Lightpath announced three acquisitions in the region: Cambridge Network Solutions (CNS), a second area connectivity provider, and the purchase of fiber network assets from Hub Fiber.
+The CNS and the second acquisitions have closed, while the Hub Fiber purchase is expected to close within 30 days.
 The transactions were funded with cash on Lightpath's balance sheet and will not have a material impact on the Company's leverage.

 Combined, Lightpath acquired over 80 route miles of in-place, high-count fiber network, which currently serves over 100 locations, including 12 area data centers, throughout Boston, Cambridge, Somerville, Waltham, Burlington, Billerica, Bedford, and Lowell.
 Additionally, Lightpath's network in the region will be connected to its New York Metro network, expanding on the company's existing 18,000 route miles of fiber serving over 12,000 locations.